riseupnet/riseup_help/pages/about-us/contact/en.md

 ## Email

 To contact us regarding general questions about our collective, send mail to collective@riseup.net.
-Any help questions directed to this email will be ignored.
+Any requests for invites, or help questions directed to this email will be ignored.

 Our gpg long keyid is `0x3043E2B7139A768E`.
 The full fingerprint is: